wqdsgsy/QianWu/content/authors/admin/_index.md

     url: https://missouri.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include active elastic metamaterials, topological mechanics and elastodynamics, and non-Hermitian elastic systems.

 # Interests to show in About widget
 interests: